 Each proposal should be sent for review and evaluation by the department head and dean or associate dean of the college.
-Deadlines for proposals to be received in the Graduate School is November 6, 2017 by 5:00 p.m.
+The deadline for fall proposals to be received in the Graduate School is November 6, 2017 by 5:00 p.m.
 A spring 2018 deadline will be announced at a later date.
-The applicants should submit proposals to the college dean’s office at least one week prior to these dates to allow time for review and recommendation by the dean or associate dean.
+The applicants should submit proposals to the college dean’s office at least one week prior to the deadline to allow time for review and recommendation by the dean or associate dean.

 Each proposal must include the following arranged in the order shown:

 - Cover sheet.
 On this downloaded cover sheet, be sure to include the name and phone number of a departmental contact who will be managing the funds.
 If the Faculty PI is not the Student PI’s major professor, provide the name of the major professor, and indicate that the major professor has endorsed the proposal.